Text

 They walk in and browse the shelves for a bit, Robbie picks up some children’s books and then Steve walks him over to the ‘grown up’ shelves so he can find something somewhat interesting to read.
 He’s never been a big fan of reading for fun, but lately he finds it’s better to read in bed than stare at the ceiling thinking about every past, present, or future thing in his life.

 He looked away for a second.
 Just one second.
 He was reading the inside cover of Frankenstein, when he turned to make a joke to Robbie about how it would be too scary for himself, he was gone.
 Everyone talks about how your stomach drops when you lose sight of your kid.
-Steve’s didn’t just drop, he felt like he was about to throw up all of those smiley pancakes he ate this morning.
+Steve’s didn’t just drop, he felt like he was about to throw up all of those smiley pancakes he ate earlier.

 He starts walking towards the pair, seemingly in a very intense conversation with each other.
 He wants to interrupt and beg Robbie to never scare him like that.
 Maybe give him a quick lesson about the importance of not running off, but he’s derailed when he gets close enough to hear the conversation.